franceswalker@thefoodinto

 Amines and Histamines: summary

-In summary: amine sensitivity is a reaction to the amines we find in some foods, one of the amines is histamine.
 Histamine is a confusing term as histamine is also a chemical that is produced in our bodies for the regulation of many normal processes.
 Histamine is also released when we have an allergy or food intolerance symptom.

-The multiple roles histamine can be very confusing when we are talking about amine sensitivity and when interpreting 'histamine' food lists.
+The multiple roles histamine can be very confusing when we are talking about amine sensitivity and when interpreting histamine food lists.

 It can be quite useful (and technically correct) to think of amine sensitivity in this way: amines in foods (and the environment) cause mast cells in your body to release histamine.
 This results in the symptoms you experience such as hives, rashes, poor sleep, 'brain fog' and gut symptoms.